vekariyasagar54/NostalgiaNet/README.md

 # NostalgiaNet

 NostalgiaNet is a full-stack web application that aims to preserve and share nostalgic moments through a user-friendly and scalable platform.
-The project utilizes the MERN stack—MongoDB, Express, React, and Node.js—to provide a robust backend and a dynamic frontend.

 - **Frontend**: Built with React and styled using Material UI for a responsive and intuitive user interface.
 - **Backend**: Implemented with Node.js and Express, providing a secure and efficient server-side architecture.